Mindinventory/Walk-Through-Screen/README.md

                 val walkThroughBundle = walkThroughIntent.extras
 	```

 * Step 4.
-Add WalkThroughFragment in your navigation graph
+Add WalkThroughFragment in your navigation graph and provide your action from WalkThroughFragment to Your Fragment where you want to navigate user after OnBoarding Screens

 	```xml
 		 <fragment